Are you ready to conquer your college admission dreams?

 The Math Section

-The Math section focuses on the areas of math that play the biggest role in college and career success:
+- Covers Algebra, Advanced Math, Data Analysis, Geometry & Trigonometry, the areas of math that play the biggest role in college and career success

-There's Desmos calculator embedded the test and you'd use through out the whole section, though it's not necessary for each question.
+- Desmos graphing calculator built into test software, which you'd use through out the whole section, though it's not necessary for each question.

 The math questions are divided into four categories.
 Questions from all four categories appear in each test module.
 Across each module, questions are arranged from easiest to hardest, allowing you to have the best opportunity to demonstrate what you know and can do.